 His passing left behind many family members and friends in great pain.
 It also resulted in quite a nightmare when it came down to dealing with his business and his personal assets.

 Since this is a personal matter, you may be asking...Why am I writing this blog post and sharing this with you?
 Well I'm hoping that by telling this story, you will put in place the steps to ensure your affairs are in order - to ensure continuity for the people left behind when you die.

 You see when someone dies, its hard enough having to deal with the loss.
 Having to try and take action to protect assets and run a business at the same time just makes a bad situation even worse.

-Within 4 hours I had visited my friend's business and spoke with his staff.
+Within four hours I had visited my friend's business and spoken with his staff.
 Every staff member was in shock but every one of them agreed they'd help.

 The Game Plan